 Netflix arguably has the largest library of content in the world.
 The only problem?
 Due to licensing deals, not all titles are available in Australia.
 This is one of the major complaints Aussie users have concerning the streaming giant.
-So, while Netflix subscribers in other countries can watch all five seasons of Breaking Bad, for instance, you can’t stream the show on Netflix Australia.
-Not yet, anyway.
-Netflix is making strides to make all its content available globally, but that’s most likely going to take a while.
+So, while Netflix subscribers in other countries can watch all five seasons of Breaking Bad, for instance, you can’t stream the show on Netflix Australia (instead, you’ll find it on rival service Stan).

 In the meantime, though, you can enjoy all Netflix original content and then some, which stacks up to hundreds of hours of TV and movies.
-Original TV series include popular titles like Orange Is the New Black, House of Cards, Jessica Jones, Stranger Things, and so on.
-Plus, Netflix also produces original movies, like the recently-released War Machine, starring Brad Pitt.
-Add documentaries and kids shows into the mix and you’ve got plenty of content to choose from when planning your next binge.
-Veteran shows like Gossip Girl, American Horror Story, and How I Met Your Mother are also on Netflix.
-Even more exciting, the streaming service announced its first original Australian series, Tidelands.
-You can browse the entire Netflix library for a better idea of what’s on.
+Original TV series include popular titles like Orange Is the New Black, House of Cards, Jessica Jones, Stranger Things, Tiger King and so on.
+Plus, Netflix also produces original movies, like the award-nominated The Irishman, starring Robert De Niro and Al Pacino.
+Add documentaries and kids

 Meanwhile, Foxtel Now opens users up to an entire world of Foxtel content, and you can tailor what you pay for based on your interests.
 While Netflix grants you access to its entire library for a monthly fee, Foxtel Now allows you to build your own subscription to best match your taste in entertainment.
 The service offers Pop and Lifestyle channels as the entry pack, known as Essentials.
 Premium channel packs include Sports, Drama, Kids, Docos and Movies.
 The Essentials pack is mandatory in order to get your hands on any of the premium packs.

 That means the content available will vary based on the channel packs you subscribe to.
-If you’re TV show enthusiast, Drama and Pop are your best picks.
+If you’re a TV show enthusiast, the Essentials pack plus Drama are your best picks.
 If you’re a movie buff, adding the premium Movies pack is a no-brainer.
 And if love sports, then the Sport combo should definitely be on your to-buy list.

-It’s important to note that both the Drama and Pop packs include the Showcase channel, which is the home of HBO.
-So if you’re looking to watch Game of Thrones, Foxtel Now is your most accessible and affordable choice.
-There are also tons of other shows available, including Wentworth, A Place to Call Home, The Americans, Westworld, Big Little Lies, and so on.
+It’s important to note that that Essentials pack includes the Showcase channel, which is the home of HBO.
+So if you’re looking to binge-watch all of Game of Thrones, Foxtel Now is your most accessible and affordable choice.
+There are also tons of other shows available, including Wentworth, A Place to Call Home, The Americans, Westworld, Watchmen, Big Little Lies, and so on.
 As for movies, Foxtel has over 1,000 titles available on demand, so you’ll never be out of inspiration when planning a marathon.